v-viksur/architecture-center/docs/microservices/logging-monitoring.md

   - Downsample the data &mdash; that is, process only a percentage of the events.

   - Batch to reduce the number of network calls to the monitoring service

+**Cost**.
+The cost of ingesting and storing telemetry data may be high, especially at high volumes.
+In some cases it could even exceed the cost of running the application.
+In that case, you may need to reduce the volume of telemetry by aggregating, downsampling, or batching the data, as described above.

 **Data fidelity**.
 How accurate are the metrics?
 Averages can hide outliers, especially at scale.
 Also, if the sampling rate is too low, it can smooth out fluctuations in the data.
 It may appear that